A theory of generalized Lam\'e curves: Introduction

 \subsection{Generalized Lam\'e equations}

-In this paper we develop a systematic algebro–geometric theory of generalized Lamé equations (GLE) on elliptic curves and of the associated generalized Lamé curves (GLC).
-Let $E_\tau=\mathbb C/\Lambda_\tau$ be an elliptic curve.
-A generalized Lamé equation is a second–order differential equation
+We develop a systematic algebro-geometric theory of generalized Lam\'e equations (GLE) on elliptic curves and their associated generalized Lam\'e curves (GLC).
+Let $E_\tau=\mathbb{C}/\Lambda_\tau$ be an elliptic curve.
+A generalized Lam\'e equation is a second-order differential equation

 whose potential is an elliptic function with prescribed principal parts